Coveros-Archive/devsecops-pipeline-workshop/README.md

 git config --global --edit
 ```

-When it is done, the Git global configuration file, `/home/ubuntu/.gitconfig`, should look like:
+When it is done, the Git global configuration file, `/home/ubuntu/.gitconfig`, should look similar to:

 ```ini
 # This is Git's per-user configuration file.